Luciano-S-F/classroom-restful-web-service/README.md

 - **Maven:** Manages dependencies and builds the project, integrating seamlessly with Tomcat for deployment.
 - **Tomcat:** A robust application server used to deploy and manage the web service effectively.
 Essential for running your Java applications.
 - **IntelliJ IDEA:** The preferred IDE, offering powerful coding assistance and ergonomic design for Java development.
 It enhances productivity through its advanced coding assistance, intelligent refactoring, and deep integration with the Spring framework.
+- **Thymeleaf** (In Development): Being integrated to adopt an architecture where the application can render its own web pages, enhancing the flexibility to produce server-side dynamic content.

 ## Setup and Deployment